Updated YANG Module Revision Handling

 The document comprises four parts:

-* Refinements to the YANG 1.1 module revision update procedure,
+* Refinements to the YANG 1 and YANG 1.1 module revision update

-supported by new extension statements to indicate when a revision
+procedure, supported by a new extension statement to indicate when

 * Updated guidance for revision selection on imports and a YANG

-extension statement allowing YANG module imports to document an
+extension statement allowing YANG module imports to document a

-earliest module revision that may satisfy the import dependency.
+recommended earliest module revision that may satisfy the import

 * Updates and augmentations to ietf-yang-library to report how